 FAQs Do I qualify for respite service?
 You may qualify for respite service if you reside with and care for someone and you are not able to pay for respite.
 You must first qualify for a DHHS program that has the respite service, and a need for this service must exist.
 Who may be eligible for respite service?

 How do I find out if I can receive respite?

 What does respite mean for a caregiver?
 Respite could mean:

 How do I locate a respite provider in my area?

 Contact your services coordinator at one of the following offices:

-Non-Medical Transportation Service is transporting a participant age 19 or older to and from community resources identified during client assessment as directly contributing to the ability of them to remain at home.
+Non-Medical Transportation Service provides transportation to participants age 19 or older to and from community resources that help them remain living at home.
 Who needs Transportation Service?

 Participants of the Aged and Disabled Waiver who: